BukaBu/Udacity-Testing/README.md

 ### Initial entries

-* have at least one feed in the container
+* have at least one entry in the feed container

 ### New Feed Selection